When do I need a vested benefits account?

 Wide product range

 From an interest-bearing vested benefits cash account to a pure equity strategy (only selectable in the extra-mandatory segment) – VIAC offers the right strategy for every risk type.
-If required, you can adjust your investment strategy monthly.
+If required, you can adjust your investment strategy on a weekly basis.

 We use institutional fund tranches whenever possible.
 This way you often benefit from TER 0% funds which are directly exempt from withholding tax in some countries.